-- Note 1: Ink cartridge can not be refilled.
-The ink cartridge is prepared only for article of consumption. - Note 2: Do not use the ink cartridge which contains life-expired ink. - Note 3: Ink will be frozen under -4 °C environment; however, it will be usable after being left at room temperature for more than three hours.
+Note 1: Ink cartridge can not be re-filled.
+It is prepared only for an article of consumption.

+Note 2: Do not use the ink cartridge which contains life-expired ink.

+Note 3: Ink will be frozen under -4°C environment; however, it will be usable after placing it at room temperature for more than three hours.